presicion25/Azure-Sec-Ops/README.md

 - Remote Desktop Protocol (RDP) is used to connect to the virtual machines.
 (For this demonstration I use the RDP app in the Microsoft Store).

--Windows Event Viewer to view the logs showing the failed authentication attempts.
+- Windows Event Viewer to view the logs showing the failed authentication attempts.

 <h2>Operating Systems Used </h2>